What is SEO (Search Engine Optimization)?

 SEO is the process of increasing the visibility of a website when people search for a service, solution for a problem, etc., in Google or other search engines.

 When we do SEO, it’s practically about trying to make our website meet Google’s expectations as much as possible.
 These are called ranking factors, and Google uses more than 200 when ranking websites.
-Don’t be scared; I won’t list them all here. 🙂
+Don’t be scared; we won’t list them all here. 🙂

 SEO can be divided into 3 categories, these are as follows: